onflow/cadence/docs/language.md

 Transactions have three phases: Preparation, execution, and post-conditions.

 The preparer acts like the initializer in a composite data type, i.e., it initializes fields that can then be used in the execution phase.
+The preparer has the permissions to read and write to storage of all signer accounts.

 Transactions are declared using the `transaction` keyword.
 The preparer is declared using the `prepare` keyword and the execution phase is declared using the `execute` keyword.
 The `ensure` section can be used to declare post-conditions.

 ```bamboo,file=transaction-declaration.bpl
 transaction {